 What your potential customers are looking for?

-Every marketing strategy starts with understanding your potential customer’s behavior.
+Every marketing strategy starts with understanding your potential customer’s behaviour.
 For SEO, you need to understand what your potential customer is typing in Google or other search engines to find your products and services.
 If you fail to appear for the right keywords or rank for keywords your target audience not searching for, you’ll be losing out.

 So, how to identify what your potential customers are looking for?